swo/dbotu3/README.rst

 -----

 - Fix the output format (maybe put ``OTU_ID`` in the first field and row?)
-- Find a way to avoid reading the entire count and fasta files?
+- Find a way to avoid reading the entire count file?
+(The fasta file is not all loaded because we use ``SeqIO.index``.)
 - Better coverage for unit tests

 Author